 In Phase I, age and non-OR procedures were used to modify the standard severity of illness level of a secondary diagnosis.
 However, age and non-OR procedures can also have an impact that is specific to the patient's APR DRG or to a specific principal diagnosis within the APR DRG.
 Thus, the impact of age and non-OR procedures is reassessed in Phase III as part of the determination of the severity of illness subclass of the patient.
 Based on the patient attributes listed above, a series of modifications to the base patient severity of illness subclass are made during Phase III.
-The final patient severity of illness subclass and the modifications to the base severity of illness subclass made in Phase III.
+The final patient severity of illness subclass is computed based on the Phase II base patient severity of illness subclass and the modifications to the base severity of illness subclass made in Phase III.